 Quality and completeness of the methodology

-Integrity of the results and coherence of discussion
+The integrity of the results and coherence of the discussion

 Contribution to the biomaterials field and literature